amirrezavazifeh/Fiber-Bundle-Imaging-Neural-Field/README.md

 Our method jointly optimizes:
 - A **motion network** that models frame-to-frame transformations.
-- A **scene representation network** that reconstructs a super-resolved canonical view using coordinate-based implicit representation and positional encoding.
+- A **scene representation network** that reconstructs a super-resolved canonical view observed in different frames using coordinate-based implicit representation and positional encoding.

 ---